cowchimp/gatsby-plugin-ebook/README.md

 #### `publicDir`

 Lets you set the directory where the ebook will be created.
-Typically this is the local `public`, the same directory where all Gatsby content will be created.
+Typically this is the local `public` directory (the same directory where all Gatsby content will be created).

  ```diff
    plugins: [